Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Where is Fiberglass Inside a Mattress Located?

-What I Do If My Mattress Has Fiberglass?
+What If My Mattress Has Fiberglass?

 If you’re concerned because your mattress contains fiberglass, we suggest wrapping it in a mattress protector until it’s time to replace the mattress.
 A mattress protector can help to contain any stray shards should the cover wear out, preventing the fiberglass from spreading and creating a mess that’s extremely difficult to clean up.